PAH analysis – overview of EU regulations and testing requirements

 4 Restrictions on PAH compounds are outlined in entry 50 of annex XVII of the REACH regulation.

-Request a quote for PAH testing
+Get a quote for PAH testing

-We offer analyses for a wide range of sample materials from food and water to fabrics and asphalt
+We offer analyses for a wide range of sample materials, from food and water to fabrics and asphalt.

 Ask for an offer